timothysparg/docs/docs/developer/local.md

 In local mode, events come in from local commits (with git hooks) and from within the SDM.

+To get set up in local mode, try this [Quick Start](quick-start.md) guide.

 ![Atomist SDM in Local mode](img/sdm-local.png)

 ## Directory structure